 Today the pencil drawing, its edges burnt and the pulp decoupaged onto wood, hangs in her apartment, my adoration for her captured; a living thing.
 From floor to ceiling, photographs of her children line the walls.
 She wraps us around her like armor to do battle with her longtime companion, multiple sclerosis.
 From 2,000 miles away I resonate her pain.
 I mourn her loss, little by little.
 Attacking itself, her body betrays; her mind, too, keeping its secrets and misplacing her memories.

-And so lying underneath those stormy skies She’d say, “oh, ohohohoh I know the sun must set to rise.
+And so lying underneath those stormy skies She’d say, oh, I know the sun must set to rise.

-“Paradise” by Coldplay
+Paradise by Coldplay

 ~For Richard, Heidi and Gabriel~